wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;What about the identity of the dying man?
 What happens to it when he is dead?
 Do you agree that it continues in another body?

 **M:**&ensp;It continues and yet it does not.
 All depends on how you look at it.
 What is identity, after all?
-Continuïty in memory?
+Continuity in memory?
 Can you talk of identity without memory?

 **Q:**&ensp;Yes, I can.
 The child may not know its parents, yet the hereditary characteristics will be there.